Otsego County, Michigan: Etymology

 Otsego may be a Native American name meaning "place of the rock".
 However, an alternative theory is that it derives from a lake and a county in New York state, which are said to bear the name derived from a Mohawk Iroquoian word meaning either "clear water" or "meeting place."
 It may be a neologism coined by Henry Schoolcraft, who was a borrower of words and pieces of words from many languages (including Arabic, Greek, Latin, and various American Indian languages).
 See List of Michigan county name etymologies.

 History

 A detail from A New Map of Michigan with its Canals, Roads & Distances (1842) by Henry Schenck Tanner, showing Otsego County as Okkuddo County, its name from 1840 to 1843.
 Several nearby counties are also shown with names that would later be changed.

 The county was created in 1840 as Okkuddo County (meaning "sickly water," although the reason for using a name with such a negative meaning is lost).
-The name was changed to Otsego in 1843 after the county in New York, with the name ultimately deriving from a Mohawk or Oneida word meaning "place of the rock."
+The name was changed to Otsego in 1843, possibly named after the county in New York, with the name ultimately deriving from a Mohawk or Oneida word meaning "place of the rock."
 It was organized in 1875.
 On May 20, 2022, an EF3 tornado struck the county seat of Gaylord killing 2 and injuring 44 while causing major damage to the downtown business district and severely damaging a mobile home park.